rangeengine/Range-Engine-Docs/source/api/Range.texture.rst

 .. function:: getLastError()

-   Last error that occurred in a bge.texture function.
+   Last error that occurred in a Range.texture function.

-   :return: The description of the last error occurred in a bge.texture function.
+   :return: The description of the last error occurred in a Range.texture function.
    :rtype: str

 .. function:: imageToArray(image, mode)